mkruzil/extract/README.md

 extract.py
 ==========

-Python script to extract table content from text copied off of a web page and convert it to a CSV file.
+Python script to extract tabular data from ASCII text copied off a web page.

 How to Use
 ==========

-1. Download and extract the ZIP file to the desktop.
+1) Download and extract the ZIP file to the desktop.

 **Windows 10**

-2a.
-Open Command Prompt and run the following commands:
+2a) Open Command Prompt and run the following commands:

 `cd C:\Users\%username%\Desktop\extract-master\extract-master`